 - Most small business accounts

 However, RMDs don’t apply to Roth IRAs, because contributions to these accounts are with after-tax dollars.
-That said, RMDs do apply to inherited RMDs.
+That said, RMDs do apply to inherited IRAs.

-To calculate your RMD, start by visiting the IRS website and access IRS Publication 590.
+To calculate your RMD, start by visiting the IRS website and accessing IRS Publication 590.
 This document has the RMD tables (example below) that you will use to calculate your RMD.
 Then, take the following steps:

 - Locate your age on the IRS Uniform Lifetime Table